vvojtko/Image_Segmentation_UNET_Breast_Cancer_Detection/README.md

 # majorProject

 Python project made for my major project/dissertation purposes.
-The program performs binary image segmentation on breast ultrasound images.
+Python research project made for my major project/dissertation purposes.
+The program performs binary image segmentation using deep learning (U-Net) on breast ultrasound images pre-processed by different techniques.
+The project's purpose was to find the optimal image pre-processing method for ultrasound images to maximize segmentation's accuracy.

 As a first step, the program process data with specified image processing technique which resulted in following datasets:
 1. Original dataset
 2. Blob detection using Laplacian of Gaussian dataset